Action Noise in Off-Policy Deep Reinforcement Learning: Impact on Exploration and Performance: Methods

-The most intuitive measure for state-space coverage is a histogram-based approach $\xbin$, which divides the state-space into equally many bins along each dimension and measures the ratio of non-empty bins to the total number of bins.
+The most intuitive measure for state-space coverage is a histogram-based approach $\xbin$, which divides the state space into equally many bins along each dimension and measures the ratio of non-empty bins to the total number of bins:

 The number of bins, as the product of divisions along each dimension, grows exponentially with the dimensionality.
 This means that either the number of bins has to be chosen very low, or, if there are more bins than data points, the ratio has to be adjusted.
 We chose to limit the number of bins.
 For a sample of size $m$ and dimensionality $d$ the divisions $k$ along each dimension are chosen to allow for at least $c$ points per bin